Catenoid limits of singly periodic minimal surfaces with Scherk-type ends: Examples

 When $b = 1-n$, ${_2F_1}(-n,b;c;z)$ becomes a polynomial of degree $n-1$.
 One may interprete that, as $b$ increases across $1-n$, a root moves from the interval $(-\infty,0)$ to the interval $(1,\infty)$ through the infinity. \end{remark}

 \begin{example} Assume that $b+c=1-n$ (hence $c_2 = -2b$).
 Then by the identity

 the simple roots must be symmetrically placed.
 That is, if $z_0$ is a root, so is $1/z_0$.
 This symmetry appears in the resulting minimal surfaces as a rotational symmetry.
 If the simple roots are real, the rotation reduces to a vertical reflectional.
 In view of Figure~\ref{fig:bcplot}, we obtain the following concrete examples. \begin{itemize} \item $n \ge 2$ and $0 < c < 1$.
 In this case ${_2F_1}(-n, b; c; z)$ has $n$ simple negative roots.
 See Figure \ref{fig:21} for an example of this type with $n=2$.
+Figure \ref{fig:51b} shows the configurations of two examples with $n=5$.